la-bibe/autoHeader/README.md

 ### Description

-AutoHeader is a little Python program that helps the creation of a C project.
+AutoHeader is a python program that automatically does the boring task of prototyping the functions, including the necessary libraries for each C file and making the Makefile.

 It can create header files adapted to every c file you pass in parameter with:
 - The prototypes of the functions found in the other files by analysing which ones are used
 - The header files needed by analysing what functions, macros, structs and typedef are used based on the configuration files.

-It can also automatically create a Makefile.
+It's totally customizable and will quickly become a must for you.

 ### Table of content